astridx/meinblog/content/posts/joomla/30joomla-frontend-editing.md

 			return false;
 		}

-		return parent::allowEdit($data, $key);
+		// Since there is no asset tracking, revert to the component permissions. return parent::allowEdit($data, $key);
 	}

+	/**
+	 * Method to save a record.
+	 *
+	 * @param   string  $key     The name of the primary key of the URL variable.
+	 * @param   string  $urlVar  The name of the URL variable if different from the primary key (sometimes required to avoid router collisions).
+	 *
+	 * @return  boolean  True if successful, false otherwise.
+	 *
+	 * @since   __DEPLOY_VERSION__
+	 */
 	public function save($key = null, $urlVar = null)
 	{
 		$result = parent::save($key, $urlVar = null);